MoshiMoshi0/TTController/README.md

   "List of sensor configs"
-  "The values in this list are optional, if SensorConfig for a sesnor is not present" "the default valuse will be used"
+  "The values in this list are optional, if SensorConfig for a sesnor is not present" "the default values will be used"
   "SensorConfigs": ["<SensorConfig"],

   "Miliseconds between temperature updates"